-The Core Strategy sets out a vision, objectives, spatial strategy and overarching planning policies that guide new development in the District up until 2026.
-This is the starting point in the determination of planning applications in the District alongside the saved policies within the Mole Valley Local Plan.
+The Core Strategy (2009) sets out a vision, objectives, spatial strategy and overarching planning policies that guide new development in the District up until 2026.
+This is the starting point in the determination of planning applications in the District alongside saved policies from the Local Plan 2000.

-The Dorking Town Area Action Plan indicates where new retail and residential development will take place within the central area of Dorking.
-It also establishes a range of policies that deal with issues surrounding the safeguarding of industrial and commercial land, change of use of retail premises, design and infrastructure and environmental improvements.
-It will be the starting point for the determination of planning applications in the central area of the town in conjunction with the Mole Valley Core Strategy and the saved policies in the Mole Valley Local Plan 2000.
+The Dorking Town Area Action Plan (2012) indicates where new retail and residential development will take place within the central area of Dorking.
+It establishes a range of policies on issues surrounding the safeguarding of industrial and commercial land, change of use of retail premises, design and infrastructure and environmental improvements.
+It is the starting point for the determination of planning applications in the central area of the town in conjunction with the Mole Valley Core Strategy and the saved policies of the Mole Valley Local Plan 2000.

 Neighbourhood planning is a process by which communities can come together and prepare plans that will guide the type of developments they wish to see in their local area.

-The Ashtead, Bookham, Capel (parish wards of Beare Green, Capel and Coldharbour) and Westcott Neighbourhood Plans now form part of the Development Plan for Mole Valley.
+The Ashtead, Bookham, Capel Parish and Westcott Neighbourhood Plans now form part of the Development Plan for Mole Valley.
 Further information can be found on the Neighbourhood Planning pages.

 For more information, email firstname.lastname@example.org